sanzeeb3/wp-frontend-delete-account/readme.txt

 == Description ==

-# FOR TESTING PURPOSE, USE DUMMY ACCOUNT OR YOU MIGHT DELETE YOURSELF.

-For WooCommerce sites, new 'Delete Account' tab will be created automatically on WooCommerce myaccount page, so that customers can delete their account by their own.
+Lets customers delete thier account by their own from their myaccount page for WooCommerce sites.
+New 'Delete Account' tab will be created automatically in myaccount page.

 For non-store sites, add the 'Delete Account' tab content anywhere with shortcode [wp_frontend_delete_account] or with the built-in gutenberg block.